 Maybe it’s my generation, maybe it’s my liberal insanity or maybe it’s just my personal need to be everyone’s mother (I got an A+ in co-dependency), but I expect everyone to play nice.
 My feathers get very ruffled any time I perceive something as unfair or unjust.
 It stirs me up to the point of saying and writing things that may surprise people, even offend or anger them.
 Lately, though, I am beginning to wonder if my need to crusade for people of color and those who seem to be treated unfairly is just as biased in its obsession as the most racist among us in their need to oppress.
 The answer may be what my husband said when he basically called me out on it with his simple words, “It’s not about black or white it’s about justice and equality.”

 As a teenager I was in love with the Jackson 5.
 I had all their records and wanted to marry Michael.
 My little sister was influenced by that as well.
-One time we were at an out of town football game watching my brothers play.
+One day our family went to an out of town football game that my brothers played in while my sister and I joined the team cheerleaders on the sidelines.
 Our team was primarily White with a sprinkling of Hispanic, the other football team was entirely Black.
 There was a large family sitting near us with the opposing team.
 When my six year old sister saw them she got very excited and yelled out, “Look mom, it’s the Jackson 5!”
 My mom was horrified, she shushed my sister and smiled a shy apology to the family.
 My sister’s reaction and our general response to anyone of color was born out of our fascination with them.
 All children are curious about difference, and unless that curiosity is tainted by a racist environment they will explore and learn about each other without preconception.

 At that same football game I took my little sister to the restroom which was packed with girls from the other team’s cheerleading squad.
 We walked in the door, they stopped talking and stared at us.
 I smiled and said hello, then squeezed through them to take little sis to the stall.
 The silence was uncomfortable, but soon my sister finished and walked out to wash her hands.
 As we stood there, two of the girls came to the sink and asked if they could touch our hair.
 My hair was long, brown and straight, my sister had soft natural curls almost black in color.
 The girls began to smooth our hair, talking about how long it was, play with different braiding techniques and discussing its texture.
 Then the other girls started to talk about their own hair and soon we were all talking about our hair, outfits and cheer leading.
 We went back to the game and waved to each other across the field.